philips-labs/aws-ecr-scanning-slack-notifications/README.md

 ## Configure a Slack App to receive notifications

-If you don't yet have a Slack App configured, you can learn how to create one by checking the official [docs](https://api.slack.com/start)
+If you don't yet have a Slack App configured, you can learn how to create one by checking the official [docs](https://api.slack.com/start).
+Once you have a slack app, enable the webhook to post messages on a specific channel.

 ## Define repositories to Scan